9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 loses us the ability to test our code in a pure environment, because we can no longer tell whether a test might have damaging side effects.
-The alternative is to move this constraint from the type class, where it
-\"infects\" all functions, to only those functions that really need to perform I/O.
+The alternative is to move this constraint from the type class, where it "infects" all functions, to only those functions that really need to perform I/O.

 :::: captioned-content